opensciencegrid/dosar/docs/DataTrieste2018/04-TipsandTricks.md

 There are some interesting parts you can check out.

-How many times has this job run?
-(It might be more than one if there were recoverable errors.)
+How many CPUs is the job requesting.
+(This can be more than one, but for the exercises we will do today it will be 1)

 ```
-$ condor_q -l YOUR_JOB_CLUSTER_NUMBER | grep JobRunCount
+$ condor_q -l YOUR_JOB_CLUSTER_NUMBER | grep RequestCpus
-JobRunCount = 1
+RequestCpus = 1
 ```

 Where is the user log for this job?
 This is helpful when you assist someone else in debugging and they're not sure.